 Using the X is a smooth and intuitive process.
 It doesn't take long to set up, and the subscription plans are fairly obvious and simple.
 The large screen and integrated keyboard simplify sending and receiving messages.

 Scoring a product's ease of use is a little tricky.
 More accurately, comparing scores for ease of use is tricky.
 Some of the products we tested, like the ACR ResQLink and the OceanSignal PLB1 have very limited and targeted function.
 The one thing they do, sending an SOS signal, they do very well.
 Activating this one feature is very easy.
 Others, like the X with two-way messaging capabilities, are more complicated.
 The X does more than the OceanSignal.
-For all it does, though, the is pretty easy to use.
+For all it does, though, it is pretty easy to use.
 It receives a high score in this metric as a result.

 The X is about the size of an adult palm with one short finger as the antenna.
 It weighs 6.8oz.
 For what it does, this degree of portability would have been amazing just a couple months ago.